Datavirke/datavirke.dk/content/posts/bare-metal-kubernetes-part-7-private-registry-with-harbor/index.md

 # Harbor Proxy Caches

-Using our list of used images above as a reference, we setup Registries for each, setting up users and providing the authentication details where applicable:
+Using our list of used images above as a reference, we setup *Registries* for each, setting up users and providing the authentication details where applicable:

 ![Mirror Registries](registries.png)

-Next, we need to define Projects which use these Registries as their upstream backends.
+Next, we need to define *Projects* which use these *Registries* as their upstream backends.

-Essentially we create projects like `docker.io` hosted at `registry.kronform.pius.dev/docker.io` which opaquely queries the registry at *https://docker.io* behind the scenes.
+Essentially we create a Harbor project named `docker.io` hosted at `registry.kronform.pius.dev/docker.io` which opaquely queries the actual registry at *https://docker.io* behind the scenes.

 For simplicitly I've named the projects the same as the backing registry, so if we wanted to explicitly use these mirrors we can just prefix it with `registry.kronform.pius.dev/`.

-e.g.: `registry.kronform.pius.dev/quay.io/cilium/cilium:v1.13`.
+For example, `quay.io/cilium/cilium:v1.13` => `registry.kronform.pius.dev/quay.io/cilium/cilium:v1.13`.

 Here's the list of the configured projects:
 ![Mirror Projects](projects.png)